artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.cookie.remove('product');
 ```

-A utility for reading and writing cookies.
-This is an exposed copy of the third-party library js-cookie.
+This is a utility for reading and writing cookies.
+It is an exposed copy of the third-party library js-cookie.
 For more advanced usage, please review the [js-cookie usage documentation](https://www.npmjs.com/package/js-cookie#basic-usage) (external link).

 ## `buildInfo`